 Through our training, and plenty of trial-and-error, we grew to understand the role of footwear in our running program — and ultimately felt humbled by it all.
 First and foremost, we learned, this is a sport that depends upon each athlete listening intently, and respectfully, to their bodies.
 The moment we latch on to any dogma or another expert's absolutes, that's when we verge on injury.
 We also learned that as much as we like to have just a straightforward gear solution, it is wise to have a few running shoes.
 This allows you to mix things up and vary the amount of strain you put on your feet daily.

-For this metric, our top performers were not surprising: they were the most lightweight, supple, and minimal in the review.
-The Speed Force, our Editor's Choice, was designed specifically for performance, and it performs.
-The FiveFingers KSO EVO impressed with its impeccable mimicry of the foot itself and is our Top Pick for Closest-to-Barefoot.
+For this metric, our top performers were not surprising: they were the most lightweight, supple, and minimal in our lineup.
+The Speed Force was designed specifically for performance, and perform it does.
+The FiveFingers KSO EVO impressed with its impeccable mimicry of the foot itself.
 When we strengthened our feet to be durable and balanced enough to run for long distances in these shoes, we felt fast and spritely and had a whole lot of fun.

 But the shoes in this review didn't need to look funny to perform well.
 The Vapor Glove 4 is a lot like a pair of close-toed FiveFingers.
-We also love the DASH RunAmoc which look like a pair of casual shoes and perform well in a lot of activities.
+We also love the DASH RunAmoc which looks like a pair of casual shoes and performs well in a lot of activities.

 To assess how accurately a barefoot shoe mimics the experience of running barefoot, we dove further into the details we identified in the Performance metric above.
-For this category, we conducted a physical exam of each shoe in our Footbed Test.
+For this category, we conducted a physical exam of each shoe.
 To get as close to barefoot as possible, there are several criteria:

 - They should have a wide toe box to allow toe splay

-To assess all of these criteria, we twisted and bent the sole, flexed the forefoot of the shoe, and researched the stack height or thickness of the sole (which is best if under 10mm from heel-to-toe).
+To assess all of these criteria, we twisted and bent the sole, researched the stack height or thickness (which is best if under 10mm from heel-to-toe), and flexed the forefoot.
 We also checked if it featured "zero-drop" (when the heel and the toes are the same height off the ground).
 We put the shoes on and wiggled, splayed, raised, and lowered our toes to assess how freely they could move.
-We evaluated the lacing system and how well it secured our foot on our runs, without feeling tight or constricting.
-And finally, we looked at the materials and assessed how soft they are on the bare skin (for use without socks) and how breathable the shoes are on longer runs.
+We evaluated the lacing system and how well it secured our foot on our runs without feeling tight or constricting.
+And finally, we looked at the materials and assessed how soft they are on bare skin (for use without socks) and how breathable they are on longer runs.
 Nobody likes having sweaty feet, especially those who enjoy spending time barefoot!

 The top scorers in this category were, again, not a huge surprise.
 Vibram stole the show with their KSO EVO design and thin, supple sole and uppers.
 The Vapor Glove 4 followed close behind.
 This version of the Vapor Glove has more room in the toe box than we felt with previous versions of this shoe, to our toes' delight.
 The pliable upper allows for incredible toe lit, too.

 Many barefoot running experts recommend starting your barefoot running career by running completely barefoot.
 Some studies have even indicated that footwear can impede our balance.
 Other studies have researched how much more energy is lost because of the weight on our feet.
-For runners, think about carrying a pound of weight on your feet and how many strides you make on an hour-long run.
-How much weight are you lifting on that run?
-Or for hikers and backpackers, we have long known that adding one pound of weight to your feet in the form of heavy footwear is equivalent to having added anywhere between 6 and 10 pounds of weight to your backpack.
+For runners, think about carrying a pound of weight on your feet and how many strides you make in an hour-long run.
+How much weight are you lifting over the course of that run?
+For hikers and backpackers, we have long known that adding one pound of weight to your feet in the form of heavy footwear is equivalent to having added anywhere between 6 and 10 pounds of weight to your backpack.

 All of this is to say that the weight adds up, especially over time.
 And we like to spend time on our feet outdoors — so this category was an easy one: less weight equals a higher score.
 The only nuance here was how balanced the weight felt on our foot.
 Some shoes, like the Speed Force, scored better because the weight is distributed evenly throughout the shoe, meaning it feels more balanced and less cumbersome during a running stride.